 The State Revenue Sharing program distributes sales tax collected by the State of Michigan to local governments.
 The State Revenue Sharing is unrestricted General Fund revenue and is the second largest source of revenue in that fund.
 The distribution of funds is authorized by the State Revenue Sharing Act, Public Act 140 of 1971.
 The State Shared Revenue Program consists of two components; constitutional and statutory (CVTRS).
 The constitutional portion is guaranteed and distributed on a per capita basis.
 For Fiscal Year ending 2023 the Constitutional Payment is equal to the 2020 census population (estimated) multiplied by the Distribution Rate or the Distribution Rate is calculated according to three formulas: taxable value per capita, population unit type and yield equalization.
 Since 2013 State Revenue Sharing had been steadily increasing but unfortunately just recently passed the 2001 funding level of \$4,448,257.
-Despite the 2020 decrease in revenue due to the pandemic, the 2020 census is expected to have a positive impact on Novi's State Shared Revenue as Novi's population is anticipated to have increased by approximately 10,000 people (final results pending).
+Despite the 2020 decrease in revenue due to the pandemic, the 2020 census is expected to have a positive impact on Novi's State Shared Revenue as Novi's population increased by 11,019 people.